(671294) 2014 JO25: Diameter and albedo

 Observation of the asteroid with the Goldstone Solar System Radar were performed between April 15 and 21, 2017 by Arecibo Observatory and Goldstone Solar System Radar.
 Results show that the largest dimension of this contact binary is at least 870 meters.

 Rotation period

 The 2017 radiometric observations at Arecibo and Goldstone also gave a rotation period of approximately 4.5 hours.
 Also in April 2017, a rotational lightcurve of this asteroid was obtained from photometric observations by Brian Warner at the Palmer Divide Station (U82) in California.
 Lightcurve analysis gave a refined period of 4.531 hours with a brightness amplitude between 0.14 and 0.64 magnitude (U=n.a.).

 Numbering and naming

-As of 2018, this minor planet has not been numbered or named.
+This minor planet was numbered by the Minor Planet Center on 22 March 2024 (M.P.C.
+172656).
+As of October 2025, it has not been named.